 26. Be informed of the impact that certain drugs have on thyroid function such as anti-histamines, NSAIDs, aspirin, stain drugs, oral contraceptives, estrogen hormone replacement therapy, antacids, and antibiotics.

 27. Consider alternative healing therapies for hypothyroid such as acupuncture, Traditional Chinese Medicine, homeopathy and biofeedback.

 28. If you take thyroid medication, avoid taking carbonate supplements, calcium, vitamin C, vitamin D or iron with your thyroid medication as these block the absorption of T4, thyroxine.

-29. If you take thyroid medication, it is best absorbed when chewed and taken on an empty stomach.
+29. If you take thyroid medication, it is best absorbed when taken on an empty stomach.

-30. Nutritional support for hypothyroid and Hashimoto’s is always bio-individualized and unique to each person’s biochemistry.
-It is never a “one supplement fits all” approach.
-Be smart and Test to assess, don’t guess!
+30. Correct nutrient deficiencies and support the individual with targeted nutrients.
+Nutritional support for hypothyroid and Hashimoto’s is always bio-individualized and unique to each person’s biochemistry.

 The hormone system is a complex system.
 There is no ‘one-plan-fits-all’ solution for all thyroid sufferers.
 Balancing hormones, healing thyroid function, and reversing hypothyroid and autoimmune symptoms is specific to each individual and their unique biochemistry, which starts by identifying the root cause through functional and clinical lab testing, a blood chemistry analysis, a thorough lifestyle assessment, detailed health history, comprehensive mind-body-soul timeline, and a diagnostic nutritional assessment.